fluturecode/HOUSED-AirBnB-React-MERN/README.md

 - `git clone` this repo
 - `cd` into it.
-- `yarn install`
+- `yarn`
-- `cd client && yarn install`
+- `cd client && yarn`
-- `cp .env.sample .env`
+- `yarn dev` to run server and client concurrently

 In addition please refer to the package.json to see all required packages included in this project.

 ## Dev Dependencies

 -	Axios
--	Bootstrap
+-	Emotion styled-components
 -	Prettier
 -	React
 -	React-dom
 -	React-router-dom
 -	React-scripts
 -	Style-Component
--	Style-Components
+-	Styled-Components

 ## Available build commands